 PGE-27 Public safety partner coordination.
-Class В Deficiency Poor preparedness and interaction with cities, counties and first responders are areas of continued weakness for PG&E, both before, during and after a wildfire and during the 2019 PSPS events.
+Class A Deficiency Poor preparedness and interaction with cities, counties, tribal governments and first responders are areas of continued weakness for PG&E, before, during and after a wildfire and during the 2019 PSPS events.
 In one sentence, PG&E states it does coordinate, but additional explanation is needed on how its public safety specialists work with counties and incident management teams.
-Condition i. provide an updated "coordination with public safety partners" plan that details precisely how PG&E works with cities, counties, incident management teams, and other first responders; ii. include the experience level of its employees that conduct the interaction in emergency management or other public safety functions; iii. provide a list of every PG&E contact and their counterparts and the cities, counties and first responder entities and description of their interaction; iv. detail its process for logging all complaints by PG&E employees or their public sector counterparts about poor or problematic interactions between PG&E and their counterparts; v. provide a description of all complaints logged to date that meet the criteria in (iv); and vi. provide a description of how PG&E surveys public safety partners to ensure its interactions are constructive and useful.
+Condition PG&E shall submit an RCP which does the following: provide an updated "coordination with public safety partners" plan that details precisely how PG&E works with cities, counties, tribal governments, incident management teams, and other first responders; include the experience level of its employees that conduct the interaction in emergency management or other public safety functions; provide a list of every PG&E contact and their counterparts and the cities, counties, tribal governments, and first responder entities and description of their interaction; Provide any existing logs or other documents PG&E keeps of its interactions with cities, counties, tribal governments and first responder entities dating back to the beginning of 2020 and on a continuing basis, without redactions.
+To the extent PG&E does not track this information, PG&E shall provide the following dating back to the beginning of 2020 and on a continuing basis: date of contact, name of department or organization in which individual(s) work, purpose of contact and content of contact.
+PG&E may file confidential information under seal so long as PG&E justifies its claim that the material requires such protection; detail its process for logging all complaints by PG&E employees or their public sector counterparts about poor or problematic interactions between PG&E and their counterparts; provide a description of all complaints logged to date that meet the criteria in (iv); and

 PGE-28 Lack of justification and detail for PG&E's self-assessed stakeholder engagement capabilities.
 Class В Deficiency In response to the utility survey for the maturity model, PG&E answered many questions regarding its stakeholder and community engagement capabilities in ways that do not align with PG&E's documented poor coordination and engagement efforts.
-For example, PG&E's responses indicate that it has a clear and actionable plan to develop and maintain collaborative relationships with local communities; however, continued fallout and harsh criticism for poor coordination and collaboration with local communities during its October 2019 PSPS events, as well as, in preparation for the 2020 wildfire season suggests their "actionable plan" is not sufficient nor effective.
-Condition i. list and describe all actions it is taking to coordinate and collaborate with local communities regarding its wildfire mitigation activities and PSPS; ii. the timeline for completion of the actions identified in (i); iii. actions it completed in the previous quarter; and iv. actions planned for completion in the following quarter.
+For example, PG&E's responses indicate that it has a clear and actionable plan to develop and maintain collaborative relationships with local communities; however, continued fallout and harsh criticism for poor coordination and collaboration with local communities during its October 2019 PSPS events, as well as, in preparation for the 2020 wildfire season suggests its "actionable plan" is not sufficient or effective.
+Condition In a quarterly report, PG&E shall: list and describe all actions it is taking to coordinate and collaborate with local communities regarding its wildfire mitigation activities and PSPS; the timeline for completion of the actions identified in (i); actions it completed in the previous quarter; and actions planned for completion in the following quarter.